 In Part 1 of this two-part post, we discussed measuring specific metrics at each stage of a product’s lifecycle.
-We introduced the One Metric That Matters (OMTM) framework that helps identify a single measurement to gauge product’s success in a given stage of development, cutting noise from signal.
+We introduced the One Metric That Matters (OMTM) framework that helps identify a single measurement to gauge a product’s success in a given stage of development, cutting noise from the signal.
 Useful, right?

 For starters, let’s revisit Steve Glaveski’s table, with People Team-transformation additions: